 Finally we repeated the process under Hertford Bridge where, by this time, I’d convinced myself that I looked like some Oxford academic recording a documentary for BBC2.
 My lines were delivered much more fluidly and I was even beginning to adlib.
 Of course any genuine Oxford academics walking past would have seen right through this (I think there might have been a few as, spending time in Oxford, you get to recognise them) even if I’d fooled the mass of Italian students decamping from busses around the corner.

 On the whole it was a very jolly day and, so long as my tendency to look at the autocue rather than the camera didn’t ruin it, we should have got some pretty good footage.
-Put it together with the excellent animation of the route previously done by Hidden Design and it should make a damn good crowd funding video that can be repurposed as a promo for the book when it comes out.
+Put it together with the excellent animation of the route previously done by Hidden Design and it should make a damn good video for the book when it comes out.

 I’ll tell you what though, being a TV presenter is not nearly as easy as it looks but that’s still no excuse to punch someone in the face.